llimos/shmeact/README.md

 Note that DOM element typings come from TypeScript, and may differ slightly in React or have bugs.
 If this is the case, edit the `types.d.ts` file accordingly.

+## Object-oriented version
+`shmeact.js` uses a functional style.
+If you prefer your code object-oriented, check out `shmOOact.ts` instead.
+The functionality is identical, it's a matter of taste.

 ## What's supported
 * JSX, with Typescript configured appropriately
 * React basics - function components, rendering, etc.